poompengcharoen/property-data-cleaner/README.md

 ## Error Handling

-- **Keyword Extraction**: Retries up to 3 times to ensure successful generation.
 - **Database Connection**: Logs errors if unable to connect to MongoDB.
 - **Duplicate Handling**: Ensures no duplicate entries for price or keywords by checking existing fields.